verachell/simple-landing-page-general/README.md

 ## Installation
 ### At your web host
 Simply place these files in your document root.
 Usually this will be called public_html, but wherever the files for that domain would go.

+Navigate to your domain name, and the simple landing page will display.

+### Locally
+Put these files in a directory on your computer.
+Then, using your browser, navigate to file:///path/to/file to view the simple landing page.